Medical Cannabis Program

 - Medical Infused Product Manufacturing MIPs (State License Type N): 8 licenses available

 - Medical Non-storefront Delivery (State License Type 9): 4 licenses available

 - Medical Distribution (State License Type 11): 2 licenses available

-Here is a quick review of where we have been:
+Here is a quick snapshot of our backstory:

 - 01/17/17: Council study session, forms Medical Cannabis adhoc Subcommittee

 - 09/18/17: Council reviews medical cannabis pilot program concept

 - 12/04/17: Council creates business & professions code: what’s allowed, what’s prohibited

 - 01/16/18: Council adopts resolution outlining license amounts and process framework